SolarArbiter/SolarArbiter.github.io/dashboard_documentation.md

 ### Add Observations to an Aggregate
 {: .anchor}

-Each aggregate is defined by the observations it contains.
-Before you can add observations to an aggregate, you must first create an observation.(see [Create New Observation](#create-new-observation)).
+Aggregates are defines by the observations it contains.
+Observations must be defined before they can be added to an aggregate (see [Create New Observation](#create-new-observation)).

 1. Navigate to the Aggregate listing page using the **Aggregates** link in